redhat-cip/dci-openshift-agent/docs/a-i.md

 ## Configuration

-Before anything else you will need to set `install_method: assisted` in your inventory or pipeline ansible extra variables.
+Before anything else you will need to set `install_type: abi` in your inventory or pipeline ansible extra variables.
 We do this because AI is not the default install method in the DCI OCP Agent.